michaeldv/pit/README.md

     $ cp ~/pit/tools/commit-msg .git/hooks
     $ chmod +x .git/hooks/commit-msg

-Create git branch using task number as a branch name.
+Create Git branch using Pit task number as leading or trailing digits of the branch name.
 Now on every commit to the branch the hook will prompt you to update task status.
 The hook appends Pit task number to the commit message, updates Pit task status, and creates task note with the commit massage.

 For example:

-    $ git checkout -b 2
+    $ git checkout -b bugfix-42
-    Switched to a new branch '2'
+    Switched to a new branch 'bugfix-42'

     $ touch README
     $ git add .
     $ git commit -am "Added README file"
-    What is the status of task 2?
+    What is the status of task 42?
       (I)n progress
       (P)ostponed
       (O)pen
       (D)one
-    Enter the status for task 2 [D]: i
+    Enter the status for task 42 [D]: i
-    updated task 2: My second task (status: in progress) created note 2: Added README file [task 2, status:in progress] (task 2) [2 0d930fb] Added README file [task 2, status:in progress] 0 files changed, 0 insertions(+), 0 deletions(-)
+    updated task 42: My second task (status: in progress) created note 42: Added README file [task 42, status:in progress] (task 42) [bugfix-2 0d930fb] Added README file [task 42, status:in progress] 0 files changed, 0 insertions(+), 0 deletions(-)
      create mode 100644 README